PennLINC/babs/docs/source/babs-init.rst

    ``freesurfer`` results zip files into current BABS project, then you should name this input dataset as ``freesurfer``.
 If you name it a random name like ``BIDS_derivatives``, as this is not a pattern found in these zip files, ``babs-init`` will fail.

+TODO: probably in each zip file, the zipped folder name should also be ``freesurfer``???

 --------------------------------------------------------
 How is the list of subjects (and sessions) determined?